sapiensoup/sapiensoup.com/_posts/2016-12-21-human-metabolism-of-thc.md

 Altogether, this means that the lower bioavailability of delta-9-THC when ingested seems to get balanced out by the larger occurrence of 11-OH-THC and its higher potency in the brain.

-&gt; The conclusion is that 11-OH-THC gets you a 'better bind for the buck'.
+> The conclusion is that 11-OH-THC gets you a 'better bind for the buck'.

 # What I've learned